remi-dupre/enum-spanner/README.md

 a string, i.e., find all contiguous substrings of the string that satisfy the regular expression (including overlapping substrings).

-**The tool is being actively developed and has not been thoroughly tested yet.
+**The tool has not been thoroughly tested yet.
 Use at your own risk.**

+A faster version of this tool (in Rust) is available [here](https://github.com/remi-dupre/enum-spanner-rs).
+The version in this repository (in Python) is no longer actively developed.

 Installation
 ------------